oraclekid12/rulebook2024/content.md

 > When a card describes an action that is directed at another Methuselah, that action is typically directed.
 > The card's text will usually include a (D) symbol as a reminder.

 **Undirected action**\
 If the action is not directed at another Methuselah or at something controlled by another Methuselah, then the action can be blocked by the acting Methuselah's prey or predator, with the prey getting the first opportunity to block.

+> **DETAILED BLOCK RESOLUTION SEQUENCING**\
+> \
+> After the action has been announced, the action resolution follows the sequencing explained in the following.
+There are three relevant game states which can occur
+> during action resolution:
+> - A. There is no current block attempt
+> - B. there is an ongoing block attempt
+> - C. all Methuselahs have declined to block.
+>
+> An action reaches resolution when either a block attempt is successful or all Methuselahs have declined to block.\
+> In all cases, the regular sequencing rules [insert link here] are applied as normal.
+>
+> > **REMINDER**\
+> > If any Methuselah plays a card or effect, the impulse moves back to the acting Methuselah.
+>
+> **A. There is no current block attempt**\
+> Any effect that can be used during an action (playing an action modifier or reaction card, using effects of cards in play etc.) can be used, with the exception of
+> stealth and intercept effects.
+In addition, a Methuselah who can block (see Who May Attempt to Block) can declare a block attempt.
+That changes the gamestate to "B.
+> there is an ongoing block attempt".\
+> \
+> If a Methuselah declines to block, that Methuselah cannot declare any block attempt until the end of the action unless the target of the action changes.
+> Once every Methuselah has declined to block, switch to gamestate "C. Blocks have been declined by all Methuselahs"\
+> \
+> **B. There is an ongoing block attempt**\
+> After a Methuselah has declared a block attempt with any minion, they may use effects that force the currently blocking minion to attempt to block
+> (no other minion can attempt to block until this attempt is resolved).
+>
+> > **REMINDER**\
+> > To see if a block attempt succeeds, compare the acting minion's stealth to the blocking minion's intercept.\
+>
+> Once every Methuselah has passed because they cannot or don not want to play further effects, the block attempt is resolved: if it is successful, the action is blocked
+> and resolves as unsuccessful.\
+> Otherwise, switch back to gamestate "A. There is no current block attempt"\
+> \
+> **C. Blocks have been declined by all Methuselahs**
+> Once every Methuselah has passed, the action is successful and resolves.
+If the target of the action is changed, however, switch to "A. There is no current block
+> attempt".

 *The Dowager's action to recruit the Underbridge Stray, an ally, is not directed at another Methuselah, so it is undirected.
 It can be blocked